Pork belly: Thailand

 In Thai cuisine, pork belly is called mu sam chan (หมูสามชั้น; lit: 'three-layered pork') refers to rind, fat and meat, often used to make Khao mu daeng and Khao mu krop, or fried with kale.

 United Kingdom

 In British cuisine, pork belly is primarily cooked using two methods.
 For slow roast pork belly, the meat is baked at a moderate temperature for up to three hours to tenderize it, coupled with periods of approximately twenty minutes at a high temperature at the beginning or end of the cooking period to harden off the rind or "crackling".
 For a barbecued pork belly, the meat is seasoned and slow-cooked in a pan by indirect heat on a covered barbecue, on a bed of mixed vegetables to which (hard) cider is added.
 Heat is again varied to produce tender meat with hard crackling.
 Pork belly is also used in the UK to make streaky bacon.

 United States

 In American cuisine, bacon is most often made from pork bellies.
-Salt pork is made from pork bellies also, which is commonly used for making soups and stews.
+Salt pork is also made from pork bellies, which is commonly used for making soups and stews.